Coping with Coronavirus Stress

 6. Pause throughout the day to connect with the present moment.
 Doing so helps minimize time-traveling to the future or past, which can amplify your stress response.

 7. Connect with loved ones via phone, not just text or email.
 While we may not be able to visit each other due to social distancing recommendations, talking on the phone can go a long way toward making the present moment feel a bit more manageable.

 8. Start a gratitude practice by writing three things daily you're grateful for.
 Gratitude widens our focus beyond immediate or imagined threats, enabling us to see the beauty and wonder that are also present in our lives.

 9. Finally, don't forget to play.
 Have a pillow fight with your kids, schedule a home movie night, dance around your house, sing some Prince at the top of your lungs, have a joke off with your partner...whatever you need to remind yourself sunshine lies behind the clouds.

-I hope these practices bring a bit of peace in the chaos.
+I hope these practices bring a bit of peace to the chaos.

 Stay well (and inside).